ngly712/Chirikov-Standard-Map/README.md

 > $\theta_{n+1} = (\theta_n + I_{n+1}) \bmod 2\pi$
 > </p>

-$I$ and $\theta$ are periodic real-valued variables within $[0, 2\pi)$, while $K$ is a nonnegative real number.
+$I$ and $\theta$ are periodic real-valued variables within $[0, 2\pi)$, while $K$ is a nonnegative real number representing the kick value.
 The exact value of $K$ that results in chaotic behavior is not known, but several papers ([here](https://arxiv.org/pdf/2509.11593) and [here](https://pubs.aip.org/aip/jmp/article-abstract/20/6/1183/449401/A-method-for-determining-a-stochastic-transition?redirectedFrom=fulltext), for example) have attempted to identify a reasonable bound for the coefficient.

 This chaotic mapping is surprisingly commonplace (hence the *Standard* moniker), appearing in:
 - the dynamics of charged particles in mirror magnetic traps [9]